The Hut on the Hill: Summary

 The Hut on the Hill describes the absurd and chaotic life of a family living in a hut on the mountain.

-The "I" ^{"I" refers to the protagonist and same applies in the following text)} in this work stands up with every vellus hair almost all the time, feeling the outside world vigilantly, and this outside world is the cold and vicious eyes of the house where my family lives.
+The "I" refers to the protagonist, and this usage applies throughout the text.
+The narrator is portrayed as being in a persistent state of vigilance, highly sensitive to the surrounding environment.
+The external world is depicted as hostile, represented by the cold and watchful presence of the household in which the protagonist’s family lives.

-I liked to organize my desk drawer ever night, but the noise and light in my room drove my mom crazy.
-She always peeped into the drawer of "I", and stared fiercely at the back of my head.
-My parents messed up the drawer and stole her most favorite things: a set of Go (Go, a type of Chinese chess) was buried near the well, and moths and dragonflies were scattered on the floor.
-My mother's smile is hypocritical, my father made me feel familiar wolf eyes, my sister's eyes turned green...
-Hatred and suspicion have become the main theme of the family's daily life.
+The narrator describes organizing his desk drawer ever night, but the noise and light in his room driving his mom crazy.
+His parents regularly snuck into his room, peeping into drawers and stealing objects.
+A set of Go was buried near the well, and moths and dragonflies were scattered on the floor.
+He begins to view the expressions of his parents and sister as cruel and monstrous, and hatred and suspicion become the main theme of the family's daily life.

-In terms of the environment, this hut is really dangerous.
-It is a simple wooden house, surrounded by no one inhabited.
-I went out and climbed the mountain several times to explore what happened there.
-When I reached the top of the hill, all I saw was desolate rocks flashing white flames, no wild grapes, no huts and no people.
-It is struggling barely by the fierce north wind and the screaming wolf howling.
-The black wind mixed with the leaves of wild grapes, the stones are shining with white flames under the sun.
-This kind of environment reveals a gloomy atmosphere everywhere.
+This hut itself provides a harsh and inhospitable environment.
+It is a simple wooden house, surrounded by no other inhabitants.
+Sometimes, the narrator would leave the hut to explore the mountain.
+After reaching the top of the hill, all he saw was desolate rocks flashing white flames, no wild grapes, no huts and no people.
+The narrator encounters a fierce north wind and the screaming of a howling wolf.
+Imagery such as black wind and white flames evoke the story's gloomy atmosphere.

-In the short story, "I" was constantly controlled and persecuted by my family, and the family relationship was not reliable, which eventually led to my mentally sensitive escaping from the family.
+In the short story, "I" was constantly controlled and persecuted by my family, and the family relationship was not reliable, which eventually led to his mental deterioration, and a desire to escape from the family.
 On the surface, these phenomena seem to dismantle the unreasonable traditional family conflicts and doubts about family relationships, and strengthen the hatred between people, including the closest people.
 When looking through these superficial structures, they will find that it is precisely that.
 Because of the strong spiritual burden brought by my too strong family affection, each of them reacted to escape from the most overwhelming family affection.